-Poultry MOIs are primarily issued when the establishment is mistreating birds up until the kill step, but the mistreatment event does not demonstrate that the establishment's process is out of control.
-The MOI documents the discussion between IPP and the establishment management about the poultry mistreatment event.
+If birds are being mistreated, but can still be fully bled and not breathing when they enter the scalder, you must discuss the mistreatment with establishment managers at the next weekly meeting.
 In addition, you are to document the discussion and any planned actions on the part of the establishment in a MOI.
 Give a copy of the MOI to establishment managers, keep a copy in the inspection file, and send a copy to the DVMS.
+The DVMS will review the MOI and determine if additional action is warranted.